-Catalyzing the Regenerative Bioeconomy in Guanabara Bay
+Movimento Viva Água: Catalyzing the Regenerative Bioeconomy in Guanabara Bay

 Despite its socio-environmental challenges, Guanabara Bay holds latent potential to become a model of regenerative bioeconomy.
 Its rich biodiversity and vibrant culture, along with the presence of traditional communities and innovative entrepreneurs, create the ideal setting for the emergence of a new economic model-one that is fairer and more in harmony with nature.
-Within this context, the Movimento Viva Água Baía de Guanabara (MVAG) acts as an essential coordinator, connecting stakeholders and driving solutions to address the region's challenges.
+Within this context, the Movimento Viva Água Baía de connecting stakeholders and driving solutions to address the region's challenges.